catseye/yoob.js/README.markdown

     element which supports `innerHTML`, although typically a `<pre>` element.
-    Compared to the canvas view, this view will allow text to be rendered more nicely in some browsers, be selected for copying/pasting in the browser, and so forth.  *As of 0.4, this is not yet complete.*
+    Compared to the canvas view, this view will allow text to be rendered more nicely in some browsers, be selected for copying/pasting in the browser, and so forth.

+*   `yoob.SourceHTMLView`, in `yoob/source-html-view.js`

+    A view (in the MVC sense) which associates a program text with any element which supports `innerHTML`, although typically a `<pre>` element.
+    This supports displaying cursors on a linear program text.

 *   `yoob.TextTerminal`, in `yoob/text-terminal.js`